What is a ghost kitchen? And should I be spooked?

 With no tangible consumer-facing presence, ghost kitchen brands really need to stand out online.
 From a strong restaurant name, logo and website, to popping social media and careful menu development, ghost kitchen restaurants must be memorable to really connect and resonate with their target audience.

-Permits and registrations
+Licences and registrations

 Premises, equipment and ingredients